google-marketing-solutions/shrinkify/README.md

 1. Click "Create Examples"

 1. Shrinkify has randomly selected 5 entries from your feed.
-Add short titles for the examples and make sure the length is less then 28 characters.
+Add short titles for the examples and make sure the length is less then your selected characters limit.

 1. Click "RUN"